The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Justice is essential to building trust.
-Economies that do well economically are characterized by a rule of law that people can generally trust.
+Nations and regions that do well economically are characterized by a rule of law that people can generally trust.
 For example: when you buy a piece of property, or equity in a company, you can trust that you actually own it, and that you can sell it in the future.
 In many countries you cannot trust this simple principle of ownership.
 This one aspect of justice is absolutely essential to commerce and the development of wealth rather than poverty.

 It calls for fair-mindedness in one’s judgments, for equity in one’s treatment of others, and is thus a constant if demanding companion in the daily occasions of life … At the group level, a concern for justice is the indispensable compass in collective decision-making, because it is the only means by which unity of thought and action can be achieved.

 Governments must establish and enforce rules as the basis of trust and justice.
 Much like the rules governing a sport, and the referees who enforce the rules, the equitable administration of justice enables the healthy competition of commerce rather than the corruption of commerce.

-… in the case of differences that arise between two individuals with regard to particular rights, a third party, namely the government, is needed to resolve the dispute …
+… in the case of differences that arise between two individuals with regard to particular rights, a third party, namely the government, is needed to resolve the dispute … How can one see one’s fellow men hungry, destitute and deprived, and yet live in peace and comfort in one’s splendid mansion?

-The economic system throughout most of human history has been one in which the powerful and wealthy perceive legitimacy in their accumulation of increasing wealth, wealth they could in no way use, while the poor whom they employed suffered close to starvation and without any form of health care or security in their elder years.
-In the minds of the wealthy they perceived this to be just, because they believed they earned their wealth through their greater intelligence, if not an act of God’s bestowal.
-While we have not yet completely escaped this perverse logic, we have made progress through the imposition of laws of progressive taxation, social security and government sponsored health care.
-We are moving toward a more just society.
+In the minds of the wealthy they perceived this state of affairs to be just, because they believed they earned their wealth through their greater intelligence, if not an act of God’s bestowal.
+While we have not yet completely escaped this perverse logic, we have made progress through the imposition of laws of progressive taxation, social security, and government-sponsored health care.
+Clearly, over time we are moving toward a more just society.

 Justice is the one power that can translate the dawning consciousness of humanity’s oneness into a collective will through which the necessary structures of global community life can be confidently erected.
-An age that sees the people of the world increasingly gaining access to information of every kind and to a diversity of ideas will find justice asserting itself as the ruling principle of successful social organization. – Baha’i International Community, The Prosperity of Humankind.
+An age that sees the people of the world increasingly gaining access to information of every kind and to a diversity of ideas will find justice asserting itself as the ruling principle of successful social organization.